Global Health Night 2018 will be held on November 6, 2018 at Centre Mont-Royal.

 4:00-6:00pm Cocktail and Poster Session

-6:00-7:30pm Program including keynote address by Dr. Margaret E. Kruk and the honouring of our 2018 award recipients
+6:00-7:30pm Program including a keynote address entitled: “High Quality Health Systems: Ready for a Revolution?” by Dr. Margaret E. Kruk and the honouring of our 2018 award recipients

 During the wine and cheese reception, guests will have the opportunity to browse student poster presentations.
-Students and student groups from all backgrounds and disciplines presented posters about their global health-related experiences, clinical rotations and projects!
+Students and student groups from all backgrounds and disciplines will present posters about their global health-related experiences, clinical rotations and projects!
 More about the poster fair.

 This year, we are delighted to welcome Dr. Margaret E. Kruk, MD, MPH, Associate Professor of Global Health at the Harvard T.H.
 Chan School of Public Health and current Chair of the Lancet Global Health Commission on High Quality Health Systems in the SDG Era.